-• Site operatives will be made aware of the proximity of Drain1 and Well1.
+- Site operatives will be made aware of the location and proximity of the River Teviot. - If any works are identified that would require entering a waterbody, BEAR Scotland's Environmental Team will be contacted (before works commence) to allow consideration of potential environmental effects.

-- If any works are identified that would require entering a waterbody, BEAR Scotland's Environmental Team will be contacted (before works commence) to allow consideration of potential environmental effects. - The abstraction or transfers of water from, discharges to, or the washing of tools in surface waterbodies identified is not permitted. - Appropriate measures will be implemented during resurfacing operations to limit the potential for wastes (i.e. road planings) and materials (i.e. new asphalt) to enter any gullies present on site.
+- Appropriate mitigation measures, such as an edge protection system (EPS), to prevent debris and run-off from entering the River Teviot below will be implemented if assessed as required onsite.
+Any mitigation implemented will be periodically checked throughout the works to ensure they remain effective and intact. - The abstraction or transfers of water from, discharges to, or the washing of tools in the River Teviot is not permitted. - Appropriate measures will be implemented during resurfacing operations to limit the potential for wastes (i.e. road planings) and materials (i.e. new asphalt) to enter any gullies present on site.
 On completion of resurfacing operations, any gullies present on site will be visually checked to ensure they have not become blocked as a result of the scheme. - All site personnel will be made aware of site spillage response procedures and in the event of a spill, all works associated with the spill will stop, and the incident reported to the Site Supervisor.
 Small spills that did not leave the site boundary and are cleaned up without material environmental harm or residual environmental impact would most likely not be required to be notified to SEPA or other authorities.
 However, all such incidents will be recorded and reported to BEAR Scotland's Environmental Team.
 In the event of a 'serious incident', SEPA will be notified without delay.
-Such notification will include: (i) the time and duration of the incident, (ii) a description of the cause of the incident, (iii) any effect on the environment as a result of the incident, and (iv) any measures taken to minimise or mitigate the effect and prevent a recurrence. - All waste, vehicles, ancillary plant, NRMM and fuels will be stored in the compound (s) or laydown area and will be secured and located, if space is available, at least 10m from drainage entry points, in order to comply with GPP 5 'works and maintenance in or near water'. - Refuelling will only be undertaken at designated refuelling areas (e.g., on hardstanding, with spill kits available, and >10m from drainage entry points, where practicable).
+Such notification will include: (i) the time and duration of the incident, (ii) a description of the cause of the incident, (iii) any effect on the environment as a result of the incident, and (iv) any measures taken to minimise or mitigate the effect and prevent a recurrence. - All waste, vehicles, ancillary plant, NRMM and fuels will be stored in the compound(s) or laydown area and will be secured and located, if space is available, at least 10m from drainage entry points and the River Teviot, in order to comply with GPP 5 'works and maintenance in or near water'.
+Refuelling will only be undertaken at designated refuelling areas (e.g., on hardstanding, with spill kits available, and >10m from the River Teviot, and drainage entry points, where practicable).
 Spill kits will also be available within all site vehicles and spill kits will be replenished onsite when required.
 Only designated trained and competent operatives will be authorised to refuel plant.
 Generators, and other ancillary plant and NRMM, where there is a risk of leakage of oil or fuel, will have internal bunding or must have a secondary containment system placed beneath them that meets 110% capacity requirements.
 Containment systems will also be emptied regularly.
 All waste, vehicles, ancillary plant, NRMM and fuels will also be stored in a manner that ensures they are protected from damage by collision or extremes of weather. - Regular visual pollution inspections of the designated laydown area and work site (particularly near road drainage entry points) will be conducted (e.g., site walkover by engineer or Site Supervisor), especially during periods of heavy rain. - All vehicles and NRMM onsite will have been regularly maintained, paying attention to the integrity of oil tanks, coolant systems, gaskets etc. A checklist will be present to make sure that the checks have been carried out.